Board of Directors

 David Schumacher, JD

-Mr. Schumacher, founder of A's & Aces, is responsible for its overall management and strategic direction.
-Mr. Schumacher was the top-ranked junior in Louisiana, a collegiate conference champion and played 50 pro events in Europe and the US.
+Mr. Schumacher, founder of A's & Aces, was the top-ranked junior in Louisiana, a collegiate conference champion and played 50 pro events in Europe and the US.
 David practiced law for 18 years focusing on general civil litigation and appellate practice.
 He is an Elite-level USPTA pro who has taught tennis to thousands of children including over 100 who have played collegiately, many earning tennis scholarships.
 During a seven year term ended by Hurricane Katrina, he guided the never-before-ranked Tulane women’s team into the NCAA top-10, was five-times selected “Louisiana Coach of the Year", and was named Conference USA “Coach of the Decade”.
 He coached the first individual National Champions in any sport at Tulane in 50 years, Tulane’s first women’s tennis All-Americans, first Female Student-Athlete of the Year, 29 All-Conference selections, 35 individual ITA Scholar-Athletes and multiple Academic All-America teams.
 Post-Katrina he ran the Schumacher Tennis Club at Tulane until launching A's & Aces in January 2008.

 Mr. Waguespack is retired from Encompass Insurance Company as a large loss property adjuster.
 He is a life-long tennis enthusiast and has been a committed A's & Aces volunteer volunteering as a the certified USTA Referee for all A's & Aces' USTA sanctioned tournaments (five each year) .
 On weekends, Coach Kenny often provides mentoring and coaching (he is certified by the Professional Tennis Registry) to A's & Aces participants, and throughout the year he assists with our fundraising efforts.
 Following his retirement in 2019, Mr. Waguespack joined the A's & Aces staff and he now serves as the Director of Operations.